flamedfury/2021-flamedfury.com/src/recordshelf/dmx.md

 ## DMX quotes

+> all i know is pain, all i feel is rain
+> how can i maintain with that shit on my brain
+>  <cite>- "ruff ryder's anthem"</cite>

 > don't came at me wit no bullshit, use caution cause when i wet shit, i dead shit, like abortions <br>
 > <cite>- "n****z done started something"</cite>